Who we are

 We like to invent something different for each project.
 The result is a body of work that has a point of view, but not a fixed set of forms.

-Harley-Davidson is different from The Glass House, which is different from Disney, which in turn is quite different from CUNY and so on.
+Harley-Davidson is different from The Glass House, which is different from Disney, which in turn is quite different from an Expo Pavilion and so on.
 Projects for these different clients are, understandably, different.

 The idea that a client deserves a building or interior or exhibition or urban design that is uniquely theirs is a common notion.
 But the idea that these projects should be based on their identity is an approach we have pioneered.

 Small, it turns out, is the new Large.

 We are a small, highly focused, efficient and dedicated team who design big projects.
 We like the challenge of large ideas and we like the efficacy of small organizations.